triciasykes/lecture-notes/full-stack-rails-notes.md

  - $  cd full-stack-rails
  - $  rails db:create

- Github classroom link will provide you with an empty repo.
-You will see this view <show view>.
   There are no files, just steps you can take to link your local to a remote.
 We want git to manage our project.
-Rails comes with rails config already,
+Rails comes with git already,
  - $ ls -a
  This shows all the hidden folders and you'll see git is there.
 So to stop things from getting confusing and messy, we want git to manage everything at one level.
 Think about if you created a repo in a repo.
 Yeah, we don't want that.
 No nested projects/no conflict.
 So we are going to tell rails that git will manage by single repo.